vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/linux-sdk.md

 Vicharak provides another method to pack the firmware into a single image.
-This script uses the RAW image format, and can be used to flash the firmware to the eMMC of the development board or any SD Card using the `dd` command or using `Balena Etcher` tool.
+This script uses the RAW image format, and can be used to flash the firmware to the eMMC of the development board or any SD-Card using the `dd` command or using `Balena Etcher` tool.

 ```{seealso}